Being Passionate about Passion

 Thus, the company is not only an established part of conferences on design systems and digital transformation but also of inclusive meetups and other events.
 In addition, the company has its own leadership & innovation workshop series with high-quality attendees from Stanford and leading London companies.
 Of course, there are also internal events that underline the entire picture very well.
 For example, weekly brown bag sessions as well as yearly engineering summits.
 The later ones don't take place in the office but in a different city, similar to the get-togethers of the whole company.

-Especially because these are mainly personal impressions, I’m even more delighted to be able to experience YLD and the leadership workshops at firsthand in just a few weeks.
+Especially because these are mainly personal impressions, I'm even more delighted to be able to experience YLD and the leadership workshops in just a few weeks.

-To make people part of the greater whole which is more than the sum of its parts may sound trivial, but it needs continuously care.
+To make people part of the greater whole which is more than the sum of its parts needs continuously care.

 The next spotlight is on netlight, a Scandinavian consulting firm spread all over Europe with which I have been in contact for some years.
 Here I was last week in the Munich office to have a closer look.
 Despite the total headcount of ~1500, there is an incredible feeling of togetherness.
 Check their Twitter or Instagram feed if you don't believe me.